|

 Causes of Night Sweats

-Many women who experience night sweats wish to know the reason behind this symptom of menopause.
-While the exact cause of night sweats is unknown, most experts point to hormonal imbalance as the primary culprit.
+Many women who experience night sweats want to know the reason behind their symptoms.
+While the exact cause of night sweats is unknown, hormonal fluctuations are one of the primary factors in most menopause symptoms.

-While hormonal imbalance is by far the most common cause of night sweats in menopause, there are rare medical causes, such as diabetes, anxiety, neurological conditions, sleep apnea, cancer, and thyroid disorder.
+While hormonal imbalance is the most common cause of menopausal night sweats, there are also rare medical causes, such as diabetes, anxiety, neurological conditions, sleep apnea, cancer, and thyroid disorder.

-Certain factors can intensity night sweats or make them more frequent.
-Avoiding these triggers can help many menopausal women alleviate both hot flashes and night sweats.
+Certain factors can increase the duration and severity of night sweats.
+Avoiding these triggers can help to alleviate both hot flashes and night sweats.

 • Excess bedding